-A shipping disaster in the 19th Century has stranded a man and woman in the wilds of Africa.
+A shipping disaster in the nineteenth century has stranded a man and woman in the wilds of Africa.
 The lady is pregnant, and gives birth to a son in their tree house.
-Soon after, a family of apes...
+The mother dies soon ...
 See full summary »

 Tarzan (Lord Greystoke), already well educated and fed up with civilization, returns to the jungle and, more-or-less assisted by chimpanzee Cheetah and orphan boy Jai, wages war against poachers and other bad guys.